 Further, to avoid any perceived conflict of interest with IYNCI, the Steering Committee for IEM, which comprises of members from Ministry of Health and Family Welfare, Niti Aayog, representatives from the Medical Fraternity such as AIIMS, MAMC, ISIEM etc. and parent support group, has decided that as a measure of abundant precaution and in the interest of this meaningful initiative, the IYNCI/industry representatives would not constitute a part of the Steering Committee for IEM and a modified order to this effect has already been issued by FSSAI.

-While these actions are taken as an interim measure, further as a long term measure, the emended proviso in the Regulations of Foods for Infant Nutrition which covers Food for Special Medical Purposes (FSMPs) intended for infants would be reviewed suitably.
+While these actions are taken as an interim measure, further as a long-term measure, the amended proviso in the Regulations of Foods for Infant Nutrition which covers Food for Special Medical Purposes (FSMPs) intended for infants would be reviewed suitably.